ludoplex/IntelTXE-PoC/README.md

 ![screenshot](pic/hap.png)

+At the end of the process you should have a file similar to the example file provided [here](bin/UP_5.2+DCI+TXE_Downgraded+Exploit+HAP.bin), although that is for UP BIOS version 5.2, and the preceeding instructions are for version 6.1.

 # Writing the Image to SPI Flash[](#writeimage)

-**To write the image to SPI flash, we highly recommend using an SPI programmer.
+**To write the image to SPI flash, we highly recommend using an SPI programmer (such as the [Dediprog SF600Plus](https://www.dediprog.com/product/SF600Plus)).
 Be sure to back up the original firmware so you can restore from it if something goes wrong!**

 # Preparing the USB Debug Cable